D-TACQ/ACQ400CSS/README.md

 ### Use Git!

 Yes, github will let you download a zip file, but you'll find staying up to date much easier by using git tools to maintain a clone of our repo
+On Windows, we strongly recommend https://gitforwindows.org/     And it gives you a bash shell, this is a bonus!

 ### cs-studio is based on eclipse